 I’m beginning to see that in some of the larger companies.
 I go to a lot of industry gatherings and networking events.
 We’ll get together and talk and say “Hey- what are you doing for this?” or “How do you solve this issue with procurement and purchasing?”

-I personally feel that the industry is only now at least in the United States beginning to use software for that particular function.
-I mean the time is ripe right now as this market starts to grow.
-I feel in Canada, the way the industry was set up, you have a lot more players who are much more mature to be able to adopt something like that.
+I personally feel that the industry is now beginning to use software for that particular function.
+The time is ripe right now as this market starts to grow.
+In Canada, the way the industry was set up, you have a lot more players who are much more mature to be able to adopt something like that.
 But within the United States, probably 70-80% of these businesses are pretty small businesses.